OBF/obf-docs/Affiliated-project-FAQ.md

 artifacts to the OBF, please [contact the OBF Board](mailto:board@open-bio.org).
 Note that due to OBF's current status as an [SPI]-associated project, this would have to mean to assign copyright to the SPI.
-Note also that currently OBF, neither directly nor through the SPI, does not own any intellectual property rights in any of its member projects.
+Note also that currently OBF does not own any intellectual property rights in any of its member projects, neither directly nor through the SPI.

 ## Q: I'm interested in taking donations for my project, or I've recently received a grant.
 Can the OBF handle my cash flow?